Giralis/Giralis/README.md

-### Hello, my name is Vladimir and I'm a curious self-taught developer who one day wants to lead his own team.
+### Hello, my name is Vladimir and I'm a self-taught iOS developer.

 ## I've already used or read about:
     - UIKit, ARKit, WebKit, CoreData